 Equity Securities Risk.
-Common stock, MLP common units and other equity securities may be affected by macro-economic and other factors affecting the stock market in general, including without limitation, expectations of interest rates, investor sentiment towards the natural resources sector, changes in an issuer's financial condition and poor performance of a particular issuer.
+Common stock, MLP common units and other equity securities may be affected by macroeconomic and other factors affecting the stock market in general, including without limitation, expectations of interest rates, investor sentiment towards the natural resources sector, changes in an issuer's financial condition, poor performance of a particular issuer, national or international political events, natural disasters, and the spread of infectious illness or other public health issue.

 Large-Cap, Mid-Cap and Small-Cap Companies Risk.
 The Portfolio's investment in larger companies is subject to the risk that larger companies are sometimes unable to attain the high growth rates of successful, smaller companies, especially during extended periods of economic expansion.
 Securities of mid-cap and small-cap companies may be more volatile and less liquid than the securities of large-cap companies.